AvaloniaUI/avalonia-docs/docs/guides/custom-controls/add-custom-control-class.md

 }
 ```

 Notice that you can already add properties for height and width of the custom control.
-These are from the base class: `Control`.&#x20;
+These are from the base class: `Control`.

 However at present, nothing shows.
 On the next page you will see how to define a property and teach the custom control how to draw using it.